PrimeTimeTran/ProfileApp/README.md

 }
 ```

-There's a few things going on here
+The team has done a few things here.
 - They name the component to correspond to the file's name, `App.js`.
 - They define `App` as the [default export](https://stackoverflow.com/questions/21117160/what-is-export-default-in-javascript) of this file, `App.js`.
 - They define the body of `App` with the `{}`.